-It is not uncommon for children to experience eye problems impacting on the eyelid, tear drain system and eye socket due to an injury, a tumor or congenital birth defect.
-Eye conditions can impact a child’s health beyond vision impairment and yet symptoms of serious eye conditions often go unnoticed or will not be reported by young children.
+It is not uncommon for children to experience eye problems impacting on the eyelid, tear drain system and eye socket due to an injury, a tumour or congenital birth defect.
+Eye conditions can impact your child’s health beyond vision impairment and yet symptoms of serious eye conditions often go unnoticed or will not be reported by young children.

-Paediatric eye disease can be difficult to assess and demands a high level of skill.
-Early detection and treatment is essential in optimising outcomes.
+Paediatric eye disease can be difficult to assess and demands a high level of skill from an ophthalmologist trained to care for babies and children (paediatric care).
+Early detection and treatment is essential for the best outcomes.

 Conditions and Treatments: